AqwamCreates/DataPredict/docs/API/Others/OnlineLearning.md

 * isOutputRequired: Set whether or not the model requires labels / token output sequence arrays.

 * batchSize: The size of data needed before training the model.

-* isSequentialModel: Set whether or not it will train a sequential model (such as RecurrentNeuralNetwork and LongShortTermMemory).

 ## Functions